Advertising design requirements

 Good quality image

-A scalable vector, or high resolution image will remain sharp when enlarged to 1000mm wide.
+Use a scalable vector or high-resolution image.
+This will stay sharp when enlarged to 1000 mm wide.

 Bad quality image

-Low resolution images become pixelated when enlarged, and can become difficult to understand.
+Low-resolution images can become pixelated when enlarged.
+This can make them difficult to see and understand.

 Artwork sign off process

-Once we receive your artwork, we will forward it to our contractor, and aim to send you the draft design of your sign for your approval within five working days at most.
+Once we receive your artwork, we will send it to our contractor.
+We aim to provide a draft design for approval within five working days.